October 15, 2020 Update

 - The $55 People’s Choice Plan: 12GB of data

 These plans are a bit expensive considering there are other Verizon MVNOs with unlimited data for similar prices (Visible offers an unlimited data plan for just $40/month, and Total Wireless’ unlimited data plan costs $47.50/month.).
 That said, Reach Mobile has a Best Fit program that ensures that you don’t overpay for a phone plan—it achieves this by only charging you for the plan you actually use that month.
-For example, if you sign up for the 5GB plan but only use 2.5GB, then you will be charged for the 3GB plan that month.
+For example, if you sign up for the 8GB plan but only use 2.5GB, you will only be charged for the 3GB plan that month ($30 vs $45).
 This program can be particularly helpful for wireless customers who aren’t super dependent on their phones and want to save some money while still making a meaningful impact on others.

 Unlimited Data Plans

-Reach Mobile offers one unlimited data plan (although this doesn’t mean unlimited high-speed data) for $70/month.
+Reach Mobile offers one unlimited data plan (although this doesn’t mean unlimited high-speed data) for $65/month.
 The plan includes:

 - Unlimited talk and text